marcozennaro/tropo_paper/paper.md

 can explain this link, entirely over sea water, which is a strong reflecting medium.

-Launching the scripts we obtained Figures \autoref{fig:map-Sigfox}
+Launching the scripts we obtained \autoref{fig:map-Sigfox}
 and \autoref{fig:Gradient-Sigfox}.
-Figure \autoref{fig:map-Sigfox}
+\autoref{fig:map-Sigfox}
 shows that the nearest radiosonde is in Casablanca, Morocco.
-In Figure
+In
 \autoref{fig:Gradient-Sigfox}
 we see that the DeltaN/Deltah value drops below the threshold value of -157, so a tropospheric duct is clearly the propagation